Consumable Data via Quantum Communication: Examples of consumable quantum data

 Combining \Cref{lem:MHM_Qub} and \Cref{lem:MHM_QLB} gives for $m \leq N/2$

 This implies that Multiple Hidden Matchings is a consumable quantum data problem, with consumability rate $\approx \sqrt{m}$.
-We believe this result can probably be sharpened to $\tilde{\Omega}(m)$ for $m \ll N$.
 Note that this is not the case classically.
 The deterministic lower bound in \Cref{lem:MHM_Dlb} also illustrates explicitly that the message sent by Alice to solve a single matching, if composed of raw bits of her input, can be immediately re-used to solve the problem for all possible matchings (since $N+1$ bits will contain the end-points of an edge of any possible perfect matching).

+\begin{remark} We note that in the proof of \cref{lem:MHM_QLB}, even if $\Omega(m)$ Bobs outputted an answer, we would have that $|V| \geq \Omega(\sqrt{m})$.
+Therefore, the lower bound holds in the average case and Multiple Hidden Matchings is a strongly consumable data problem with quantum communication. \end{remark}

+Finally, we define a problem with a slightly differrent definition which does \emph{not} formally fit into the framework of Consumable Data (\cref{def:consumable}).
+However, it is conceptually similar and we can achieve a tight lower bound for it.